gvanboven/SemanticRoleLabelling/README.md

 The selection of reasons of the further features:
-* **We use the `head_text` to coordinate with the token, since we only have the `predicate_lemma` but not lemma for all tokens, when doing feature ablation, we would like to discover whether `head_text` and `token` are correlated to help the model distinguish the dependency relation**
+* We add `prev_token` and `prev_pos` include some information about the token that preceeds the current token in the sentence, which might might provide information about what argument we are dealing with in some cases (for instance, being preceded by 'with' might indicate we are dealing with an instrument)
-* **We add `prev_token`, `prev_pos` to reveal the correlation of descendants and predicate from lexical and syntactic perspectives.**
+* We add information about the Part of Speech through the `pos` and the `postag`.
+We think this can help the model, for instance because a noun is more likely to be an argument than a verb.
-* **We provide dependency for every token to reveal the relation between the token and predicate from the perspective of dependency relationship. (as supplements for `predicate_dependency`)**
+* Finally we provide the dependency label for every token, since we believe this can carry a lot of information about what argument we are dealing with.

 #### Machine Learning
-To train our model, **we use a Support Vector Machine (SVM)**.
+To train our model, we use a Support Vector Machine (SVM).
 Pradhan et al. (2005) find good results in SRL prediction using this model, which was an indication for us that it might also yield good results in our case.
+The specific task here is a multi-class classification task, where there are 45 classes to distringuish between: the `_` label,  that indicates that the current token is not an argument, and 44 argument classes.
+Notably, the dataset is very skewed in this respect: the `_` is very highly overrepresented, while all the other labels are much less common.

 #### Results
 Regarding the evaluation of the model, we will consider the recall, precision and F-score for each label.
 Additionally, we inspect the following overall performance scores: macro precision, macro recall, macro f-score and micro f-score.